sampy1/quantpy/README.md

 # quantpy
 A platform to do quantitative unit trading analysis.
+The idea is to combine a stock screener using unittests with a real time trading platform based on patterns.

 # Installation